SYNGAP1-Related Intellectual Disability

 6. Tandem Walk: Heel-to-toe walking for postural control.

-7. Primitive Reflexes: Checks for retained neonatal reflexes.
+7. Primitive Reflexes: Checks for retained reflexes.

 8. Stereognosis: Identifies objects by touch alone.